Deborah Jacobson- Founder

 Lindsey’s background as a special education teacher and mother to a disabled child gives her a unique, knowledgeable and empathetic perspective when working with clients at Jacobson Education Law.
 She understands first-hand how difficult and stressful navigating the Special Education process can be, but also knows the ins and outs of special education issues and program from the prospective of a teacher.
 As a special education teacher, Lindsey taught all grade levels in both special day classes and as a Resource Specialist teacher.
 Her experience in teaching was primarily focused on child with learning disabilities, emotional disturbances, and high-functioning autism.
 She brings this experience along with fierce advocacy skills she has gained as a parent of a child with special needs to Jacobson Education Law.
 Lindsey enjoys learning about and working with each client and their family to help ensure that their children gets the services that they need to succeed in school and beyond.

 Lindsey earned her tier 1 mild/moderate special education credential from San Jose State University and her tier 2 mild/moderate special education credential from Chico State University.
 At the same time, she also earned her Cross-cultural and language Development Credential from University of San Diego, and in 2005 earned her Master’s Degree in Education, with an emphasis in Special Education, writing her thesis on creating an inclusive special education program in a low-income school.
 In 2013 Lindsey completed her tier 1 Administrative Services credential at National University.
 As a teacher she volunteered to run many after-school activities, completed a 3-year district-wide special education compliance review for the California Department of Education, and was head of the special education department at her school for several districts.
-As an advocate and legal assistant at Jacobson Education Law, Lindsey not only attends IEP meetings on behalf of students, but collaborates with Ms. Jacobson in comprehensive records reviews, reimbursement documentation, and every aspect of litigation preparation.
+As an Education Specialist at Jacobson Education Law, Lindsey collaborates and consults with Ms. Jacobson on all cases daily.
+She specifically works with clients to assist then with records, education expenses, school placements, and every aspect of litigation preparation